- Skilled Worker Visa Eligibility

 The Skilled Worker Visa replaced the old Tier 2 (General) Visa.
 The requirements for the Tier 2 (General) Visa were similar to the new Skilled Worker Visa.

-The Tier 2 Intra Company Transfer Visa, Tier 2 Minister of Religion Visa and Tier 2 Sportsperson Visa are all still in operation.
+The Intra Company Transfer Visa, Minister of Religion Visa and Sportsperson Visa are all in operation.

-- The Tier 2 Intra company Transfer Visa is for those who have been offered a position in the UK branch of a multinational company
+- The Intra-company Transfer Visa is for those who have been offered a position in the UK branch of a multinational company

-- The Tier 2 Minister of Religion Visa is for those who wish to work in a UK faith-based community
+- The Minister of Religion Visa is for those who wish to work in a UK faith-based community

-- The Tier 2 Sportsperson Visa is for professional sportspeople
+- The Sportsperson Visa is for professional sportspeople